williaz/TechRefresher/Core_Spring.md

 ## JDBC
-• What is the difference between checked and unchecked exceptions?
+### What is the difference between checked and unchecked exceptions?
+- The class java.lang.Exception and its subclasses, except for java.lang.RuntimeException and any subclass of RuntimeException, are checked exceptions.
+- either declare or try-catch

-- [x] Why does Spring prefer unchecked exceptions?
+### Why does Spring prefer unchecked exceptions?
 - without having annoying boilerplate catch-and-throw blocks and exception declarations in your DAOs.

-- [x] What is the data access exception hierarchy?
+### What is the data access exception hierarchy?
 - DataAccessException as the root exception
 - runtime exception, wrapper
 - @Repository: to guarantee that your Data Access Objects (DAOs) or repositories provide exception translation

-- [x] How do you configure a DataSource in Spring?
+### How do you configure a DataSource in Spring?
 Which bean is very useful for development/test databases?
 - a JDBC-based repository needs access to a JDBC DataSource, and a JPA-based repository needs access to an @PersistenceContext EntityManager
 - You should use the **DriverManagerDataSource and SimpleDriverDataSource** classes (as included in the Spring distribution) only for **testing** purposes!
 Those variants do not provide pooling and perform poorly when multiple requests for a connection are made.

-- [x] What is the Template design pattern and what is the JDBC template?
+### What is the Template design pattern and what is the JDBC template?
 - A template method defines the skeleton of a process.
 - The process itself is fixed; it never changes.

-- [x] What is a callback?
+### What is a callback?
 What are the three JdbcTemplate callback interfaces that can be used with queries?
 What is each used for?
 (You would not have to remember the interface names in the exam, but you should know what they do if you see them in a code sample).
-- PreparedStatementCreator callback interface creates a prepared statement
-- CallableStatementCreator interface, which creates callable statements.
+- a callback, also known as a "call-after"[1] function, is any executable code that is passed as an argument to other code; that other code is expected to call back (execute) the argument at a given time.
+This execution may be immediate as in a synchronous callback, or it might happen at a later time as in an asynchronous callback.
+- ResultSetExtractor: Allows for processing of an entire result set, possibly consisting multiple rows of data, at once.
+- RowCallbackHandler: Allows for processing rows in a result set one by one typically accumulating some type of result.
+- RowMapper: Allows for processing rows in a result set one by one and creating a Java object for each row.

-- [x] Can you execute a plain SQL statement with the JDBC template?
+### Can you execute a plain SQL statement with the JDBC template?
 - yes

-- [x] When does the JDBC template acquire (and release) a connection, for every method called or once per template?
+### When does the JDBC template acquire (and release) a connection, for every method called or once per template?
 Why?
 - The execute() method :
   - picks up Connection object from connection pool.
   - create Statment object.